Hamst3r/THA/_boxes/2-tha_news.md

 ---
-title: May 1, 2025
+title: May 25, 2025
 is_box: true  # tells Jekyll that this is a box, don't change
 ---
-I'm back!
-With a remake!
-Of something from 1999!
-It's electronic!
-It's chemical!
-It's dreams!
-It's [Chemical Dreams 2025](https://youtu.be/FBiK6zfu-CQ)!
+More new music!
+This time, a style I don't think I've ever done before.
+Have a listen: [Disconnected Hideaway](https://www.youtube.com/watch?v=EkyGTQ35PXE)!